 Credits cards offering a 0% intro APR period on new purchases can act, for a time, like an interest-free loan.
 These offers only make sense, however, if you pay off your balance in full before the promotional period expires.

-Take the CardName discontinued for example.
-It offers new cardholders an introductory period of 15 months 0% APR on new purchases and balance transfers (then RegAPR).
-It also offers unlimited 1.5% cash back on all non-bonus spend.
-This is in addition to 6.5% cash back on travel purchased through Chase Travel, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 3% on all other purchases (on up to $20,000 spent in the first year).
-So using the same $15,000 payment/2% fee scenario from above, if you use this card within your first three months of membership to make a tuition payment, you stand to earn $225 in base rewards plus an additional $225 in bonus rewards, totaling $450 cash back.
-Subtracting the $300 fee, you’d only end up pocketing $150, BUT, you also have 15 months to pay off the balance interest free.
+Take the card_name for example.
+It offers new cardholders an introductory period of intro_apr_duration 0% APR on new purchases and balance transfers (then RegAPR).
+The card also earns 5% cash back on travel purchased through Chase Travel℠; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery services; and 1.5% on all other purchases.
+So using the same $15,000 payment/2% fee scenario from above, if you use this card within your first three months of membership to make a tuition payment, you stand to earn $225 in base rewards.
+Additionally, new cardholders can earn signup_reward once spending signup_bonus_spend_amount within the first three months of opening an account, so, if that’s you, you could ultimately earn $475 back on this payment.
+Subtracting the $300 fee, you’d only end up pocketing $175, BUT, you also have intro_apr_duration to pay off the balance interest free.
 This can be a smart move if you know you’re able to pay the balance before the promotional period expires.
 Otherwise, you’re looking at paying RegAPR on your remaining balance, which is a far worse rate than that of a federal student loan.

 Will paying for college with a card hurt your credit?